jswymer/mydoctest/articles/fa-how-setup-general.md

 5. In the **Search** box, enter **Depreciation Books**, and then choose the related link.
 6. Select the relevant depreciation book.
 On the **Home** tab, in the **Manage** group, choose **Edit** to open the **Depreciation Book Card** window.
 7. On the **Integration** FastTab, make sure all fields are blank by clearing all check marks.
 If you have more than one depreciation book, turn on general ledger integration for each one.
-8. In the fixd asset journal, enter the following lines for each asset:
+8. In the fixed asset journal, enter the following lines for each asset:

     - A line with the acquisition cost.
     - A line with the accumulated depreciation to the end of the previous fiscal year.